Minimum Division of Graduate Studies Requirements

 The beginning date of the seven-year time period will be adjusted to an earlier date to include any graduate credits, approved for transfer into the program, that were taken before the date of admission.

 Example: A master's student admitted for Fall 2019 who has approved transfer credits taken in Fall 2017 (either at the UO or at another university) will have a completion deadline of Summer 2024.

 The language requirement for the master of arts must also be completed within the seven-year time limit.

 Students may petition for additional time to complete the degree (or to count transfer or language credits older than 7 years) by using the Extension of 7 Year Deadline petition.

-Some departments may require full-time enrollment.
+Some departments/programs may require full-time enrollment.
 Students are expected to become familiar with departmental policies regarding enrollment and satisfactory progress.